SuneelBHU/CCPE-WSC/README.md

 1. WSC: Proposed Algorithm WSC performance

-Graph.py file creates all types of network graph ExistingAlgorithm.py imports the Graph.py, runs the algorithm, and provides output to the run_script.py file WSC_Algorithm.py imports Graph.py, runs the WSC algorithm, and provides the output data to the run_script.py file
+Graph.py file creates all types of network graph Existing_Algorithm.py imports the Graph.py, runs the algorithm, and provides output to the run_script.py file WSC_Algorithm.py imports Graph.py, runs the WSC algorithm, and provides the output data to the run_script.py file

-The above three Python files are run through run_script.py
+The above three Python scripts are run through run_script.py

 Set the path as per your directories to save the performance graph